jsommers/cbook/basictypes.rst

    A simple memory diagram for ``int num = 42;``.

 A variable corresponds to an area of memory which can store a value of the given type.
 Making a drawing is an excellent way to think about the variables in a program.
 Draw each variable as box with the current value inside the box.
-This may seem like a "beginner" technique,  but when you are buried in some horribly complex programming problem, it will almost certainly help to draw things out as a way to think through the problem.
+This may seem like a "newbie" technique,  but when you are buried in some horribly complex programming problem, it will almost certainly help to draw things out as a way to think through the problem.
+Embrace your inner noob.

 .. sidebar:: Initial values in variables